 Having an emergency fund enabled Kate to quit her job after feeling career burn out.
 That break opened her life to new opportunities and a new path in life–helping others manage their money so they can live their best lives.

-What are Kate’s tips for saving an emergency fund?
+Tips for saving into an emergency fund

-She had a three-step process: track all your expenses, cut out expenses, and reduce every bill.
+Kate’s three-step process: track all your expenses, cut out expenses, and reduce every bill.

-Kate lowered her monthly expenses by doing the following six things:
+She lowered her monthly expenses by doing the following six things:

 - Lower insurance costs by increasing deductibles